 I know that the real reason.
 It’s the most put-off-able.
 Being inside the room where guests aren’t allowed to go anyway, I can justify skipping this bathroom when time is short.
 And time seemed to ALWAYS be short this past year.

 So . . . while the boys followed the bathroom cleaning checklist in the other bathrooms, we did the best we could in mine.
 I cleared the counters (a much more difficult task than it should be) and she stood on them and cleaned the mirrors.
 Then, as I had her scrub the counters (a much more difficult task than it should be), I cleaned the desperately-needed-to-be-cleaned shower.
 I wiped down the toilet and we called it done for this week.
 She learned cleaning skills, the bathroom looks infinitely better, and now it’s in a state where I can justify putting one of the boys in there with the checklist.

 Here’s the most life-changing thing I’ve learned over the past almost-three-years of my deslobification process: Don’t let my failures or trip-ups or lapses-in-doing-what-I-now-know-has-to-be-done keep me from trying.

 Just jump right in wherever I am, and do the best I can.

 Where are you?
 Is your house in prime condition to teach your kids cleaning skills or do you need to jump right in and just do your best?

-Be sure to get your free copy of my new e-book: Teaching Kids to Clean.
+Be sure to get your copy of my e-book: Teaching Kids to Clean.